 Depending on how frequently you plan on using a stroller, accessories can make the experience much more enjoyable.
 These can include parent and child trays with cup holders or storage space.
 Also, look for options like a storage basket or a sun canopy for your child.

 However, if you have your heart set on a model that doesn’t feature the accessories you want or need, you can always purchase aftermarket options that are usually designed to be compatible with a wide range of stroller brands.

 With flexibility, we’re looking to see if you can recline the seats, or if you can connect an infant car seat to it.
-These features matter as being able to recline a stroller seat means that your little one will sleep more comfortably.
+These features matter, as being able to recline a stroller seat means that your little one will sleep more comfortably.

-Likewise, other features like rotating seats, adjustable canopies, and leg rests can all help to make you and your child’s stroller experience more enjoyable.
+Likewise, other features like rotating seats, adjustable canopies, and leg rests can all help make you and your child’s stroller experience more enjoyable.

 In our guide, we’ve featured a range of options across price points — with many of our picks being extremely affordable while still offering plenty of features.

 Ease of use